cloud-gov/cg-style/README.md

 @import './node_modules/cloudgov-style/src/css/main.scss';
 ```

-### ruby/jekyll
-We've created a ruby gem that makes incorporating the standards into a jekyll site easier.
-Instructions on installation and use is at the [gem's page](https://github.com/18F/cg-style-gem)

 ## Using svg images
 Images that are part of the cg-style project are available as one central svg sprite with each image consisting of a svg `<symbol>`.
 To use these images, you can use the svg `xlink` attribute as follows:
 ```